jayesh1126/Artificial-Neural-Network/README.md

-# Artificial-Neural-Network
+# Skelton River Mean Daily Flow Prediction using Artificial Neural Networks (ANN)
-This ANN predicts the Skelton river mean daily flow for the next day
+This repository contains a Python implementation of an Artificial Neural Network (ANN) model that predicts the mean daily flow of the Skelton River for the next day.
+The model is trained on historical flow data to provide accurate predictions, which can be valuable for various applications, including water resource management, flood prediction, and environmental monitoring.